avaneev/prvhash/README.md

 message in a set is randomly seeded, this allows hashes of such set to closely follow the normal distribution.
 Without the seed, the normality is achieved as a second-order effect, with the internal random-number generator (the `Seed`) having a skewed distribution.
-In practice, the initial hash can be also randomly seeded, adding useful initial entropy.
+In practice, the `InitLCG`, `InitSeed` (instead of `SeedXOR`), and initial hash, can all be randomly seeded, adding useful initial entropy (64-bit + 64-bit + hash length bits of total entropy).

 32- and 64-bit PRVHASH pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 256-bit PRVHASH also passes the Avalanche, DiffDist, Window, and Zeroes